netscaler/netscaler-k8s-ingress-controller/docs/deploy/deploy-vpx-ha-inc-on-aws.md

 This response is from the Apache microservice that is deployed inside the EKS cluster.
 The Netscaler VPX HA pair has load balanced the HTTP request to the Apache microservice and relayed the response back.

 This is an example on how to expose a microservice using the Netscaler VPX HA pair as Ingress.
 You can use the same for your microservice applications.
-You can also use the advanced features of Citrix ingress controller such as SSL termination, URL rewrite, Application Security and so on.
-For more information on Citrix ingress controller, see [Citrix ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/).
+You can also use the advanced features of Netscaler ingress controller such as SSL termination, URL rewrite, Application Security and so on.
+For more information on Netscaler ingress controller, see [Netscaler ingress controller](https://developer-docs.citrix.com/projects/citrix-k8s-ingress-controller/en/latest/).

 ## Workloads on Amazon EKS